vcz-fr/TheFollowUp/_posts/2018/03/2018-03-26-parrot-live.md

     url: "https://github.com/hugomd/parrot.live"
     dead: false

-tweet: "This project makes the terminal a little more festive!"
+message: "This project makes the terminal a little more festive!"
 ---